You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 - a CCG – to apply for new customs authorisations and approvals

 You can use an individual guarantee when you apply to use a special procedure as a one-off on your customs declaration.
-You can’t do this more than 3 times in a 12-month period.
+You cannot do this more than 3 times in a 12-month period.

 You must give an individual guarantee to cover 100% of the Customs Duty.
 There are no reductions or waivers available for these types of guarantees, even if you have Authorised Economic Operator for Customs (AEOC) status.